 Once I’d eaten, I walked to the window and looked outside to see almost everyone’s humans were alive.
 The mailman had to come to get his bag, I was there when he dropped it.
 No-one told him about the incomings either, so when the first one hit and the dust flew into the air, so did his mail.
 But once the dust settled, he had disappeared gone.
 I thought he’d perished in the first attack, but the lunch humans were helping him.

 ‘Oh dear, it doesn’t look good for the mailman,’ I thought when I saw the news hounds still hadn’t found their humans.

 She tickled my tummy and picked me up.
-I climbed up over to her shoulder and sat while I cleaned myself, and as my mamma used her magic to open the bad, evil window, I forgot all about the trip wires.
+I climbed up over to her shoulder and sat while I cleaned myself, and as mamma clicked that evil, bad window open, I forgot all about the trip wires.

-‘I love you mamma,’ I meowed and purred in her ear, kissed her cheek and she fed me treats.
-‘You must never leave me again, and I’ll not bring you a outside present for one week.’
+‘I love you, mamma,’ I meowed and purred in her ear, kissed her cheek and she fed me treats.
+‘You must never leave me again, and I’ll not bring you an outside present for one week.’

 Everything felt as it should.
-My tummy was full, the stress of the day was brushed away by the gentle touch of my humans hand as she brushed back my thick black fur.
+My tummy was full, the gentle touch of my humans’ hand brushed away the stress of the day as she brushed back my thick black fur.
 I looked at her with my big green grateful eyes, then snuggled in against her neck and went to sleep.